Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    =============
    RELEASE NOTES
    =============
-   Jint was updated to version 4.8.0.
+   1. Jint was updated to version 4.8.0;
+   2. In configuration settings of the Jint JS engine was added one new property - `CompileRegex` (default `false`).

    =============
    DOCUMENTATION